jeremybatesDC/vueGridBaseballCard/README.md

 - back color picker -- how can i get the whole card to show?
 Really want to see bottom of card when choosing color -- (wait -- when color picker is open, can the controls hide?? oooh....)

-- can we allow user to switch the order of the text lines for each layout?
-That might be easier than giving user custom number of cols per row (lower interaction cost)

 - invert/hue rotate back stripe color text

 - decrease cardBack font weights now that subpizel-antialiasing has punched things up

---> icons for layout options

 --> Get elements in cells to take full size